 Symbols of the clans can be seen everywhere throughout the Oneida Nation Reservation; on the tribal logo, the Human Resources Department orientation folder, and throughout the Oneida Tribal School.
 Each wing of the Elder Complex on Overland Drive is named for one of the clans.
 The Oneida Nation Elementary School was designed in the shape of a turtle and is recognized as a point of interest to incoming and outgoing airline passengers who travel through Austin Straubel Airport.
 Even the Oneida tribal license plates bear symbols of the clans.

 The Wolf Clan represents the path finders.
 Their responsibility is to guide the people in living their lives in the way the Creator intended.

 Family Structure & Gender Roles

-The Iroquois people are a matrilineal society, which means they follow the mother’s side of the family when it comes to identity and family.
+The Haudenosaunee people are a matrilineal society, which means they follow the mother’s side of the family when it comes to identity and family.
 If a man would marry a woman, then he would move in with her family.
 The woman’s family would include her mother, father, brothers and sisters, aunts, uncles, cousins, grandmothers, and grandfathers.